Program Overview

 Guests of Velma’s House can access:

-• traditional medicines, Elders, ceremony, and cultural ways of healing
+• Traditional medicines, Elders, ceremony, and cultural ways of healing

-• Hot meals, water, tea, coffee
+• Nutritious meals, water, tea, coffee, and juice

 • A safe place to rest, warm up or cool down